jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “This hat is three years old.
 These flat brims curled at the edge came in then.
 It is a hat of the very best quality.
 Look at the band of ribbed silk and the excellent

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 103

 lining.
 If this man could afford to buy so expensive a hat three years ago, and has had no hat since, then he has assuredly gone down in the world.”
 “Well, that is clear enough, certainly.
 But how about the foresight and the